 Ganesha was utterly sorry for his behaviour and took an oath to treat all animals in a gentle manner with care and affection.

-This story gives a very important lesson that does unto others as you would want others to do unto you.
-And this also includes animals, being careful of them, and not causing anyone any harm.
+This story gives a very important lesson that does unto others as you would want others to do unto you, and this also includes animals.

 Kubera was a renowned God who was very popular for being the wealthiest of them all in the entire universe.
 He had a treasure trove of wealth and would hoard everything to himself with pride.